AdamBien/best-of-java-shorts/README.md

 # 🚀🎉☕️ The Best of Java Shorts Show by [Adam Bien](http://about.adam-bien.com)

+No dependencies, no builds, no compilation, no IDEs.

 A selection of Java Shorts from http://youtube.com/bienadam/shorts which I sometimes present on conferences

 ## Presented at: